Only because of lack of experience. Never because we are careless or unwilling to learn.

 Buckle it up, pull the straps tight and snug.
 The waist should feel like a yummy hug, the carrier shouldn't budge easily or rotate, let alone rotate around your waist.
 Make sure the panel is also placed centre.
 Check in the mirror if you aren't sure.

 Wearing the waist straps snugly will do you much better in terms of comfort and posture.

 3. Baby not seated centrally

-4. Baby not getting deep seat
+4. Baby not getting a deep seat

 5. Shoulder straps too tight

 Most carriers these days would have dual adjustable buckles on the sides.
 This allows parents to easily loosen or tighten the straps from the front or from the back.
 When you try out the carrier for the first time, let's say you are trying out front carry for the first time, make sure you leave some slack towards the front side of the side buckles (shoulder straps buckles) so that later on, you will be able to tighten this part further for a snug fit.
-However if you find that you have already tighten it to the end and still feeling like the shoulder straps still loose, you can still tighten the petite-fit adjusters/PFA buckles (the short straps at the shoulder-body panel joint), you may also have someone to assist you with tightening the back part of the side buckles (you can also do it yourself but the angle may be a bit challenging).
+However, if you find that you have already tightened it to the end and still feeling like the shoulder straps still loose, you can still tighten the petite-fit adjusters/PFA buckles (the short straps at the shoulder-body panel joint), you may also have someone to assist you with tightening the back part of the side buckles (you can also do it yourself but the angle may be a bit challenging).
 Will be easy with some practice.